danlentz/cl-ctrie/readme.md

-  concurrently attempts access to a root node holding an RDCSS-DESCRIPTOR object rather than an INODE, it will invoke `ROOT-NODE-COMMIT` itself, possibly prempting our own attempt, but guaranteeing wait-free access to a valid root node to all concurrent threads.
+  concurrently attempts access to a root node holding an RDCSS-DESCRIPTOR object rather than an INODE, it will invoke `ROOT-NODE-COMMIT` itself, possibly prempting our own attempt, but guaranteeing nonblocking access to a valid root node by any concurrent thread

 _[function]_         `ROOT-NODE-COMMIT  (CTRIE &OPTIONAL ABORT)`